GarlGuo/COS568-P1/README.md

 #### Tuning compression ratio.
 Please fill the results table:
 ##### Model summary after pruning
-Prune models on CIFAR10 with ResNet20, please replace {} with sparsity 10^-a for a \in {0.2,0.5,1}.
+Prune models on CIFAR10 with ResNet20, please replace {} with sparsity 10^-a for a $\in$ {0.2,0.5,1}.
 Feel free to try other sparsity values.

 ```
 python main.py --model-class lottery --model resnet20 --dataset cifar10 --experiment singleshot --pruner synflow  --compression {}